[This Homemade Creme Fraiche is one of life’s delicious, simple pleasures!]

 - A published review from the journal BMJ concludes that, back in the 1970s—when health regulators established national diet guidelines that encouraged people to avoid fat—there wasn’t evidence to support those warnings.

 Seriously, all that from one Time article.
 I’ll spare you and cut my dairy-fat loving rant off there.

-But something else I learned in the past couple of years is that while I THOUGHT I loved store bought sour cream, I had in actuality been missing out on one of life’s greatest pleasures—homemade crème fraîche.
+But I learned something else in the past couple of years.
+I THOUGHT I loved store bought sour cream, but I’d actually been missing out on one of life’s greatest pleasures—homemade crème fraîche.
 I seriously hear bowchickawowow music at the mere mention of it.

 Crème fraîche (I had to copy and paste that from somewhere else on the internet so don’t ask me how to get those fancy french accent marks) is made of—you guessed it—cream.